gekatateam/neptunus/plugins/outputs/kafka/README.md

     # name of label used as message key
     key_label = ""

-    # maximum number of attempts of attempts to send a batch of messages
+    # maximum number of attempts to send a batch of messages
     # before event will be marked as failed
     #
     # only messages that ended with a retriable error will be used in next attempt